ISAITB/gitb-types/README.md

 To perform a release and deploy to the Central Repository the profile `release` needs to be specified:

 ```
-mvn clean install -P release
+mvn clean deploy -P release
 ```

 This profile triggers in addition the following:
 * Generation of the source JAR.
 * Generation of the Javadocs.
 * PGP signature of all artefacts.
 To do this you need a GPG local installation.
-In addition if multiple keys are defined you can specify the appropriate one using the `gpg.keyname` system property (either on the command line or in `settings.xml`).
+In addition if multiple keys are defined you can specify the appropriate one using the `gpg.keyname` system property.
+Furthermore, the passphrase entry mode is set to use system property `gpg.passphrase`.
+These properties can be provided either on the command line or in Maven's `settings.xml` by means of a profile.
 * Deploy to the Central repository's staging environment and automatically promote the release.